-Degree requirements include endorsements that enable students to explore career opportunities in high school, and in some cases, receive certifications and advanced degrees in specified areas.
+Degree requirements introduce endorsements which enable students to explore career opportunities in high school, and in some cases, receive certifications and advanced degrees in specified areas.

 Texas High School Degree Begins with the Foundation Program

 All students must successfully complete the Foundation Program to graduate from high school.
 The Foundation Program includes 22 credits in these areas: